stelar-eu/klms-core-components-setup/data-catalog/README.md

 used the `docker-compose` command.
 Please see [Docker Compose](https://docs.docker.com/compose/compose-v2/) for more information.

-## 4. Install (build and run) CKAN plus dependencies (Base mode)
+## 4. Prepare CKAN plus dependencies for KLMS (Base mode)

 Use this if you are a maintainer and will not be making code changes to CKAN or to CKAN extensions.

 Copy the included `.env.example` and rename it to `.env`.
 Modify it depending on your own needs.

+*IMPORTANT!* To install [PostGIS extension](https://postgis.net/) and make it accessible from the PostgreSQL database used by CKAN, in the `Dockerfile` under directory `ckan-docker/postgresql/` specify this image:

+`FROM postgis/postgis:12-3.3-alpine`

+instead of `FROM postgres:12-alpine`.

-The docker compose file also specifies SQL scripts located under directory `/schema-extension` that will be executed in the PostgreSQL database in order to create custom schemata for KLMS ontology, as well as metadata about workflows (AirFlow) and tasks (MLFlow).
+*IMPORTANT!* The docker compose file also specifies SQL scripts located under directory `/schema-extension` that will be executed in the PostgreSQL database in order to create custom schemata for KLMS ontology, as well as metadata about workflows (AirFlow) and tasks (MLFlow).

+Specify extra volumes (e.g., for optional SQL scripts) and port mappings in the respective sections in `docker-compose.yml`:

+`volumes:
+  ...
+  pg_scripts:
+  ...
+services:
+  ...

+ db:
+	...
+  	context: postgresql
+  	...
+  	- ./pg_scripts/30_custom_schemata.sql:/docker-entrypoint-initdb.d/30_custom_schemata.sql`

+This SQL script will be used to create custom schemata (KLMS ontology, workflow metadata) in the same database used and maintained by CKAN.

+*IMPORTANT!* Make sure that this `30_custom_schemata.sql` file has enabled execution permissions for all users.

+## 5. Install (build and run) CKAN plus dependencies (Base mode)

-Note that when accessing CKAN directly (via a browser) ie: not going through NGINX you will need to make sure you have "ckan" set up to be an alias to localhost in the local hosts file.
+When accessing CKAN directly (via a browser) ie: not going through NGINX you will need to make sure you have "ckan" set up to be an alias to localhost in the local hosts file.
 Either that or you will need to change the `.env` entry for CKAN_SITE_URL

 Using the default values on the `.env.example` file will get you a working CKAN instance.
 There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD`(`ckan_admin` and `test1234` by default).
 This should be obviously changed before running this setup as a public CKAN instance.